Rail strikes called off: what does it mean for your journey?

 GWR, connecting London Paddington with South Wales and the West of England, said: “Services tomorrow [Saturday] will still be severely affected with no trains running on many parts of the network.”

+At 7am on Saturday morning, TransPennine Express tweeted: “Strike action is taking place today and we're only able to run services between #Huddersfield and #York.
+Please only travel if absolutely necessary.

+“Services are also affected tomorrow, with trains starting later and finishing earlier than usual,”

-A notable exception is Southeastern, linking London with Kent and East Sussex, which has restored a fairly decent service to Canterbury, Hastings and Maidstone.
+One notable exception is Southeastern, linking London with Kent and East Sussex, which has restored a fairly decent service to Canterbury, Hastings and Maidstone as well as southeast London.
+The first train to run anywhere in Great Britain was the 6.28am from London Victoria to Orpington.

 Which trains are running on intercity lines?